Lucite Embedments: The Questions You Should Really be Asking

 You might want to embed an oil drop, say to commemorate the “first” oil extracted from a site, or shipped from a port.

-Yes, it’s possible to embed an oil drop; you can see them online all over the place.
+Yes, it’s possible to embed an oil drop.
+You can see oil drops inside Lucite all over the place online.

 But what if you want to embed “your” oil?
 Do you really have to use the same generic “oil” that’s been used for every other project (and will for all future projects)?